trblemakar/ICO-MDS-Add-New-Host-Zone/README.md

 It leverages Intersight Cloud Orchestrator [ICO] and tasks that invoke web API requests to the MDS.
 The included tasks can be used to build additional workflows e.g. add storage targets [wwpn or device-alias] to host zone.

+Use as is or modify to your needs.
+Test in a lab environment before using in production.

 Included data types:
 Fibre Channel Device WWPN